+his victory.
+His laughter had not subsided when the woman cradling a small boy on her hip, came forward.
+Her voice was barely above a whisper but there was no mistaking its urgency.
 "Please, sir.
 Not me.
 I am still breast feeding.
 Take her.
 Take my daughter."
 Jacob looked up at her, away from the child's feet, his mouth still open with laughter, and was struck by the terror in her eyes.
-His laughter creaking to a close, he shook his head, thinking God help me if this is not the most wretched business.
+His laugh creaking to a close, he shook his head, thinking, God help me if this is not the most wretched business.
 "Why yes.
-Of course," said D'Ortega, trying to shake his earlier embarrassment and re-establish his dignity.
+Of course," said D'Ortega, trying to shake his earlier trying to shake his earlier embarrassment and re-establish his dignity.
 "I'll send her to you.
-Immediately."
-His eyes widened as did his condescending smile, yet he seemed agitated.

-"My answer is firm," said Jacob, thinking, I've got to get away from this substitute for a man; but thinking also, maybe Rebekka would welcome a child around the place.
-This one, here, swimming in shoes, appeared to be about the same age as Patrician, and if she got kicked in the head by a mare as Patrician had, the loss would not rock Rebekka so.
+Immediately.
+His eyes widened as did his condescending smile, thought he still seemed agitated.
+"My answer is firm," said Jacob, thinking, I've got to get away from this substitute for a man.
+But thinking also, perhaps Rebekka would welcome a child around the place.
+This one, here, swimming in shoes, appeared to be about the same age as Patrician, and if she got kicked in the head by a mare the loss would not rock Rebekka so.
 "There is a priest here," D'Ortega went on.
-"He can bring her to you.
-I'll have him board a sloop to any port on the coast you desire...."

-"I said, no."

-Suddenly the woman smelling of cloves knelt and closed her eyes.
+"He can bring her to them you.
+I'll have board a sloop to any port on the coast you desire...."
+"I said, no." Suddenly the woman smelling of cloves knelt and closed her eyes.